khaledh/khaledh.github.io/docs/osdev/25-interrupt-controller.md

 The Local APIC is responsible for managing interrupts delivered to its associated core.
-The interrupts it delivers can originate from internal sources, such as its timer, thermal sensors, and performance monitoring counters, or from external sources, such as the I/O APIC and Inter-Processor Interrupts (IPI).
+The interrupts it delivers can originate from internal sources, such as its timer, thermal sensors, and performance monitoring counters, or from external sources, such as the I/O APIC and Inter-Processor Interrupts (IPIs).

 The following is a simplified diagram of the relevant components of the Local APIC (there are more components, but we won't need them for now):